Measuring change management

 View Logic20/20's change management capabilities

 Allison Todd is a manager at Logic20/20 with diverse experience in organizational change, government, team building, administration, management, and leadership.
-Read about a day in her life or her thoughts on optimizing change management for digital transformation.
+Read her thoughts on optimizing change management for digital transformation.

 Follow Allison on LinkedIn